aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

  * Add an error handling section in order to prevent the user to input inconsistent data.
  * Add the smach_viewer interface once solved the problem of integration or when the package itself is ported in python3.
  * Add a proper wheeling for the robot, implementing the castor wheel properly
+ * Add some randmoness also in the amount of time the robot stays in the Play behavior and Explore state.

 # <a name="S-AC"></a>Authors and Contacts
 This project was relized by Andrea Gotelli.